Configuration in the web interface

 To check the status of the endpoint subsystems and view operation log files, go to the Diagnostics section.

-1. In the System Monitoring tab, detailed statistics on current resource usage are displayed, including CPU Load, RAM, Network, and Hard Disk of the TrueConf Group terminal:
+In the Dashboard tab, detailed statistics of current resource usage are displayed in the CPU, RAM, Network, and Disk widgets of the TrueConf Group terminal:

-2. System log block contains endpoint log files.
-Please provide them when contacting TrueConf technical support.
+The System log tab contains terminal log files that must be provided when contacting technical support.

-3. In the Ping block, you can check whether a specific video conferencing server is available via IP and SIP/H.323 protocols.
-To that end, enter its IP address or DNS name (without specifying the protocol, e.g., video.company.com) in the Address field and click the Check button:
+In the Ping section, you can check the availability of a specific video conferencing server via IP and SIP/H.323 protocols.
+To do this, enter its IP address or DNS name (without protocol, e.g.,

-4. To check the route of packets directed to a particular server or the endpoint, specify the server IP address or DNS and click Check in the Traceroute section.
+To check the packet route to a specific server or terminal, enter its IP address or DNS name in the Traceroute section and click the Test button.